Local Risk Decomposition for High-frequency Trading Systems: Introduction

 Measuring the past performance of a trading system or a portfolio of assets is one of the most important issues for financial practitioners and portfolio managers.
 Evaluating performances heavily depends on estimating ``risk"\footnote{The definition of ``risk" can be subjective and, in fact, it does not exist a generally accepted definition.
 It is often associated with the fluctuation of returns around their mean value and thus to their standard deviation.
 However, fluctuation towards positive returns may not be considered a form of risk.
 Therefore, {\em one sided} definitions of standard deviation are also used by practitioners.
 For general references on the subject the reader is referred to~\citep{Dacorogna01,Bailey05,Meucci07}.}.
 In the past different measures has been proposed but there is no general agreement about which one is the most robust estimator for the ``quality" of a trading strategy~\citep{Dacorogna01}.

 In this paper, we contribute to the risk-adjusted performance measurement subject by introducing a two dimensional decomposition of the {\em profit and loss} series, {\em PandL}, of a trading strategy.
 Based on this decomposition we can define a set of {\em local} performance indicators, where ``local" refers to both time and investment horizon.
-Global indicators are then obtained via a convolution of the decomposed signal with user-specified kernels.
+Global indicators are then obtained via the convolution of the decomposed signal with user-specified kernels.
 The choice of the kernels, as well as their parameters, can highlight specific features of the trading dynamics.

-The overall idea is derived from the multiscale analysis, developed in the framework of complex system theory~\citep{Bouchaud99,Sornette04,Voit05}.
+The relevance of this multi-scale framework, originally developed in physics for the study of complex system~\citep{Bouchaud99,Sornette04,Voit05}, in the contest of risk-adjusted measures is justified by the possible non-stationarity of the trading performances.
+In fact, it is a well known fact that some strategies work well just under some specific market condition or for a limited period of time when the related arbitrage inefficiency has not extensively exploited yet.

+The issue of stability in performance metrics when facing non-stationary returns has been also addressed in econometric literature, with particular emphasis on the {\em Sharpe ratio}~\citep{Sharpe94}, where different nonparametric methods have been proposed in order to give more ``stable" estimates, see \citep{Dowd00, Mukherjee04,Woehrmann05, Ledoit08} for example.
+Our approach differs from the formers in many respects.
+Firstly, we do not introduce a new specific risk-adjusted measure but rather a framework where to apply the already existing ones.
+Secondly, the risk associated with a strategy is not only considered as time dependent but also as ``scale" dependent.
+Lastly, the fluctuations related to the risk performance are estimated around {\em local trends} in order to remove any possible bias due to some particular market condition during the period under consideration.

 The paper is structured as following: in the next section we briefly introduce some standard indicators and point out their drawbacks.
 In Sec.~\ref{sec::MRM} we introduce our {\em local risk decomposition}, LRD, while in Sec.~\ref{sec::results} we apply the method to the performance of different trading systems and we highlight the advantages of using the LRD method if compared to standard indicators.
 Discussions and conclusions are left for the last section.